0xDeadcell/siem_lab_manager/README.md

 - [ ] Add an option to output the IP address and the VMnet Interface
 - [ ] Generate a Network Map based off the IP addresses, VMnet Interfaces and OS of Guests

+## Known Issues
+Certain Linux VMs won't power off with the stop command:

+Solutions:
+- Stop the VM manually
+OR
+- Change the line where it says: vm.stop(mode='soft') to vm.stop(mode='hard')

 ## Installation Steps